marianapatcosta/grammar-police-games/README.md

 # Grammar Police Games

-This project is composed of 3 games based on the well-known games `Flappy Bird`, `Space Invaders` and `Memory Games` emphasizing common grammar mistakes, and was developed with React and Styled Components.
-This game is available in _Portuguese_ and _English_.
+Grammar Police Games is a Progressive Web App composed of 3 games based on the well-known games `Flappy Bird`, `Space Invaders` and `Memory Games` emphasizing common grammar mistakes.
+This game is available in _Portuguese_ and _English_. , It was developed with React and Styled Components.
 Grammar Police Games can be accessed at [Grammar Police Games](https://marianapatcosta.github.io/grammar-police-games/)

 ### Available Scripts